GeyserMC/GeyserWiki/_docs/geyser/standalone.md

 **Note:** A jailbreak is required.
 You can find what jailbreak to use for your device [here](https://docs.google.com/spreadsheets/d/11DABHIIqwYQKj1L83AK9ywk_hYMjEkcaxpIg6phbTf0/edit?usp=sharing).
 1. Install [Filza File Manager](http://cydia.saurik.com/package/com.tigisoftware.filza/).
 2. Install [NewTerm 2](https://chariz.com/get/newterm).
-4. Download jre-16 for iOS and install it using Filza [here](https://github.com/PojavLauncherTeam/PojavLauncher_iOS/releases/download/v16-openjdk/openjdk-16-jre_16.0.0+git20201217.8383f41-2_iphoneos-arm.deb).
+4. Download PojavLauncher's Java 16 JRE for iOS and install it using Filza [here](https://github.com/PojavLauncherTeam/PojavLauncher_iOS/releases/download/v16-openjdk/openjdk-16-jre_16.0.0+git20201217.8383f41-2_iphoneos-arm.deb).
-3. Download my modified java commands, and install it using Filza [here](https://cdn.discordapp.com/attachments/558829512633090048/834014323755319306/com.letschill.java_0.1_iphoneos-arm.deb).
+3. Download this package containing modified java commands, and install it using Filza [here](https://cdn.discordapp.com/attachments/558829512633090048/834014323755319306/com.letschill.java_0.1_iphoneos-arm.deb) (Note: Not an official GeyserMC project, install at your own risk).
 4. Open NewTerm 2 and run `wget https://ci.opencollab.dev/job/GeyserMC/job/Geyser/job/master/lastSuccessfulBuild/artifact/bootstrap/standalone/build/libs/Geyser-Standalone.jar`
 5. Run `java -jar Geyser-Standalone.jar`.
-6. You can find Geyser server running in MCPE!
+6. Geyser should show up in the Friends tab inside Minecraft.

 **Note:**
-Due to iOS's environment, if your device has low specs, iOS might end up killing NewTerm 2 while you're playing, stopping the server.
+Due to the iOS environment, if your device has low specs, iOS might end up killing NewTerm 2 while you're playing, stopping the server.
 There is no fix for that because of how iOS works.

 You may encounter some issues.
 If you do, run `su` then enter the root password (default is `alpine`) for root access.
 Then, run the server like you normally would, and it should work just fine.